-At all times relevant to this Decision, section 1742.1, subdivision (a), provided in pertinent part as follows:
+At all times relevant to this Decision, former section 1742.1, subdivision (a), provided in pertinent part as follows:

 (a) After 60 days following the service of a civil wage and penalty assessment under Section 1741 ... the affected contractor, subcontractor, and surety ... shall be liable for liquidated damages in an amount equal to the wages, or portion thereof, that still remain unpaid.
 If the assessment ... subsequently is overturned or modified after administrative or judicial review, liquidated damages shall be payable only on the wages found to be due and unpaid.
-Additionally, if the contractor or subcontractor demonstrates to the satisfaction of the director that he or she had substantial grounds for appealing the assessment ... with respect to a portion of the unpaid wages covered by the assessment ..., the director may exercise his or her discretion to waive payment of the liquidated damages with respect to that portion of the unpaid wages....
-20
+Additionally, if the contractor or subcontractor demonstrates to the satisfaction of the director that he or she had substantial grounds for appealing the assessment ... with respect to a portion of the unpaid wages covered by the assessment ..., the director may exercise his or her discretion to waive payment of the liquidated damages with respect to that portion of the unpaid wages.
+13

-&lt;sup>19 In its post-hearing brief, Simmons cites the June 2014 version of the DLSE Public Works Manual to argue that the three types of apprentice violations-failure to provide contract award information, failure to request dispatch of apprentices, and failure to maintain the 1:5 ratio - are to be calculated in like fashion based solely on the number of journeyman days.
-However, the DLSE Manual is a "training tool for the Division of Labor Standards Enforcement ....
-The Manual's text, standing alone, is therefore not binding on the enforcement activities of the Division, or the Department of Industrial Relations ... or on the courts when reviewing DIR proceedings under the prevailing wage laws."
+12 In its post-hearing brief, Simmons cites the June 2014 version of the DLSE Public Works Manual to argue that the three types of apprentice violations-failure to provide contract award information, failure to request dispatch of apprentices, and failure to maintain the 1:5 ratio - are to be calculated in like fashion based solely on the number of journeyman days.
+However, the DLSE Manual is a "training tool for the Division of Labor Standards Enforcement The Manual's text, standing alone, is therefore not binding on the enforcement activities of the Division, or the Department of Industrial Relations ... or on the courts when reviewing DIR proceedings under the prevailing wage laws."
 (DLSE Manual, § 1.1.)
 Resolution of legal issues arising in the Hearing derives from court precedent, the Labor Code and the California Code of Regulations, title 8, not the Manual.

-&lt;sup>20 On June 27, 2017, the Director's discretionary waiver ability was deleted from section 1742.1 by Senate Bill 96.
+13 On June 27, 2017, the Director's discretionary waiver ability was deleted from section 1742.1 by Senate Bill 96.
 (Stats.
 2017, ch.
 28, §16 (SB 96).)
 Legislative enactments, however, are to be construed prospectively rather than retroactively, unless the Legislature expresses its intent otherwise.
 (Elsner v.
 Uveges (2004) 34 Cal.4th 915, 936.)
 Further, "[a] statute is retroactive if it substantially changes the legal effect of past events."
 (Kizer v.
 Hannah (1989) 48 Cal.3d 1, 7.)
-Here, the law in effect at the time the amended Assessment was issued (July 8, 2015) allowed a waiver of liquidated damages in the Director's discretion, as specified, which could have influenced Simmons' decision as to how to respond to the Assessment.
-Applying the current terms of section 1742.1 as amended by SB 96 in this case would have retroactive effect because it would change the legal effect of past events (i.e., what Simmons elected to do in response to the Assessment).
-Accordingly, this Decision finds that the Director's discretion to waive liquidated damages in this case under section 1742.1, subdivision (a) is unaffected by SB 96.
+Here, the law in effect at the time the